INL/BlackLab/doc/technical/design/plan-relations.md

 The payload for a relation consists of the following fields:

 * `relOtherStart: VInt`: relative position of the (start of the) other end.
 This should always be non-negative if we index relations at the first position in the document.
 Default: `1`.
 * `flags: byte`: if `0x01` is set, the relation was indexed at the target, otherwise at the source.
 If `0x02` is set, the relation only has a target (root relation).
+If `0x04` is set, use a default length of 1 for `thisLength` and `otherLength`.
 The other bits are reserved for future use and must not be set.
 Default: `0`.
 * `thisLength: VInt`: length of this end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
-Default: `0`
+Default: `0` (normally) or `1` (if flag `0x04` is set)
 * `otherLength: VInt`: length of the other end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
-Default: `0`
+Default: `0` (normally) or `1` (if flag `0x04` is set)

 Fields may be ommitted from the end if they have the default value.
 Therefore, an empty payload means `{ relOtherStart: 1, flags: 0, thisLength: 0, otherLength: 0 }`.

+As another example, the payload `0x81; 0x04` would mean `{ relOtherStart: 1, flags: 4, thisLength: 1, otherLength: 1 }`.
+Explanation: `0x81` is the `VInt` encoding for `1` (the lower seven bits giving the number and the high bit set because this is the last byte of the number).
+The flag `0x04` is set, so the lengths default to `1` instead of `0`.

-In the future, we likely want to include unique relation ids (for some relations), for example to look up hierarchy information about inline tags.
+In the future, we will likely want to include unique relation ids (for some relations), for example to look up hierarchy information about inline tags.
 The unused bits in the `flags` byte could be used as a way to maintain backward binary compatibility with such future additions.

 ### Calculate Lucene span from relation term